 The four-month crossover between the three campuses is compulsory.

-For the September 2019 intake, all MGB and Global MBA students begin the program in Singapore, then move to Sydney and complete the last leg in Dubai.
+For the January 2020 intake, all MGB and Global MBA students begin the program in Dubai, then move to Sydney and complete the last leg in Singapore.

 Not all specialisations are offered every intake for the MGB or Global MBA programs.
 The School will decide which specialisation will be offered for which intake.